NCEES Fundamentals of Surveying (FS) Practice Exam

 1 / 20

-What is the primary purpose of a tachymeter in surveying?
+What is the primary function of a total station in modern surveying?

 Next Question